bootstrap-vue/bootstrap-vue/src/components/table/README.md

 If you bind a variable to the `v-model` prop, the contents of this variable will be the currently displayed item records (zero based index, up to `page-size` - 1).
-This variable (the `value` prop) should usually be treated as readonly.
+This variable (the `value` prop) should usually be treated as _readonly_.

 The records within the `v-model` are a filtered/paginated _shallow copy_ of `items`, and hence any changes to a record's properties in the `v-model` will be reflected in the original `items` array